This page provides a summary of how to use the Adult Social Care Policy Portal, including its main features.

 Policy Partners Project Ltd and Calderdale Council cannot therefore guarantee the accuracy of the translation.
 However, this service may be useful when working with people who do not have English as their first language, but please bear these points in mind when using translated information.

-Using the APPP Resource on Smartphones and Tablets
+Using the Policy Portal on Smartphones and Tablets

 Adding Shortcuts to the Portal

-- on desktop / laptops: go to the homepage of the APPP website in your internet browser, then bookmark it using your browser’s bookmark feature.
-Open your browser’s list of bookmarked websites and drag the APPP bookmark onto the desktop of your device.
+• on desktop / laptops: go to the homepage of the Policy Portal website in your internet browser, then bookmark it using your browser’s bookmark feature.
+Open your browser’s list of bookmarked websites and drag the Policy Portal bookmark onto the desktop of your device.

-- on smartphones / tablets: go to the homepage of the APPP website in your internet browser, and do the following:
+• on smartphones / tablets: go to the homepage of the Policy Portal website in your internet browser, and do the following:

 Resources

-The Resources section contains a number of links and documents to supplement the information in chapters.
+The Resources section contains a number of links and documents to supplement the information in the Portal.
 It includes

 ePractice

-Some key chapters in this APPP site have ePractice questions at the end, which help you test your understanding of the subject and provide evidence for your continuing professional development.
-Click here to find the full list of ePractice chapters.
+Some key chapters in this Portal have ePractice questions at the end, which help you test your understanding of the subject and provide evidence for your continuing professional development.
+You can see all ePractice chapters on this page.

 At the top of the questions are some fields about who you are (name and email address).
 It also asks for your manager’s email address, but the email that goes to them will not tell them anything about your results, or a pass / fail status, only that you have recently completed the questions.